 The Department of Electronics, Computer, and Information Technology (ECIT) prepares students to pursue technical, as well as technical management careers in all employment sectors.
 The program emphasizes acquisition of sound theoretical studies, as well as intensive "hands-on" experiences in the area of electronics technology.
-The ECIT Department emphasizes development of "real world" competencies demanded by employers.
-Students receive thorough grounding in electronics; digital and microprocessor systems; computer technologies, including hardware, software and computer networking; communication systems; and automation and control systems.
-Additional emphasis is placed on courses in business management, statistics, and project management.
-Such courses instill an appreciation for the economic and managerial aspects of the business enterprise.
+The ECIT department emphasizes development of "real world" competencies demanded by employers.
+Students receive thorough grounding in electronics; digital and microprocessor systems; computer technologies, including hardware, software and computer networking; communication systems; power distribution; and automation and control systems.
+Additional emphasis is placed on courses in business management, statistical process control, humanities, computer programming, safety and project management, and manufacturing processes to provide students that background they need in the economic and managerial aspects of the business enterprise.

-Electronics and Computer Technology - Master of Science in Industrial Technology Information Technology - Master of Science in Industrial Technology
+Master of Science in Information Technology Master of Science in Technology Management